mrinalkumarjha/CoreAngularEcommerce/README.md

 # How to redirect to custom route if no endpoint found in web api request.
    use following method inside startup class middleware section.(configure method) app.UseStatusCodePagesWithReExecute("/errors/{0}");

+# How to add swagger in api project

+  we need to add 2 package for swagger search Swashbuckle.AspnetCore install Swashbuckle.AspnetCore.SwaggarGen   version 5.0 and Swashbuckle.AspnetCore.SwaggarUI

+  Click restore.

+  > Register swagger as service.